nojronatron/java-code-challenges/docs/readme-sprinklerWaterUsageChallenge.md

 ### What Needs Work

-- Ask more questions about the problem domain.
+- Ask more questions about the problem domain!
 - Pay attention to details like "calculate the answer from anywhere in the system".
 This statement actually makes this Tree-ish problem a Graph problem instead!
 - When I start to feel like time is getting short, I need to very rapidly go over BigO Time and Space.
 I can always go back and refine/expand on it later if there is more time.
 - When I feel like time is short, I need to write out at least 4 statements about my testing approach: JUnit Jupiter, Happy Path, Null In/Out, and 1 or 2 edge case inputs with expected outputs.